About the Center for African Studies

 The e-Governance Knowledge Sharing Program for African officials was launched in 2022 on the basis of the Center for African Studies of the HSE University and is aimed at improving public administration in African countries.

-The Program is executed with the support of the Russian President Administration, the Administrative Directorate of the President, the Ministry of Digital Development, Communications and Mass Media, the Ministry of Finance, the Ministry of Foreign Affairs, as well as "Innopraktika" company.
+The Program is implemented with the support of the Russian President Administration, the Administrative Directorate of the President, the Ministry of Digital Development, Communications and Mass Media, the Ministry of Finance, the Ministry of Foreign Affairs, as well as Innopraktika company.

-By 2025, the HSE Centre for African Studies has become Russia’s leading centre of expertise on the risks and opportunities for doing business in Africa.
+By 2025, the HSE Center for African Studies has become Russia’s leading centre of expertise on the risks and opportunities for doing business in Africa.

 Analytics